oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 gatsby serve
 ```

-Now you will see a **Sign Up** link at the bottom of the login form.
+You will now see a **Sign Up** link at the bottom of the login form.

 {% img blog/gatsby-netlify-okta/okta-signup.png alt:"Okta Sign-Up" width:"800" %}{: .center-image }

-Click the link and you'll see the user registration form.
+Click the link to see the user registration form.

 {% img blog/gatsby-netlify-okta/okta-create-account.png alt:"Okta User Registration" width:"800" %}{: .center-image }

 Hooray - you did it!
-Checkin your code and rejoice in your new-found knowledge. 🥳
+Check-in your code and rejoice in your new-found knowledge. 🥳

-### Extend Your Gatsby Site's Account Functionality
+### Extend Your Gatsby Account Functionality

 Armed with Okta for authentication, you could develop features in the account settings of your application.
-For example, you could create a setting where people can sign up for a newsletter (e.g., with [TinyLetter](https://tinyletter.com/)).
+For example, a setting where people can sign up for a newsletter (e.g., with [TinyLetter](https://tinyletter.com/)).
 You could store this setting in Okta by creating a Node app that uses the [Okta Node SDK](https://github.com/okta/okta-sdk-nodejs) to update user attributes.
-You could store a `newsletter` attribute.

-In fact, you could develop a Java or .NET backend to handle this too.
-You could communicate to it from your Gatsby application using `fetch()` and an OAuth 2.0 access token retrieved from the Sign-In Widget.
+In fact, you might even develop a Java or .NET backend to handle this and communicate to it from your Gatsby application using `fetch()` and an OAuth 2.0 access token retrieved from the Sign-In Widget.

 ```js
 async componentDidMount() {